torvalds/linux/Documentation/driver-api/nvdimm/nvdimm.rst

        each DIMM in the interleave set), "blk2.1", "blk3.1", "blk4.0", and "blk5.0".

-    3. The portion of DIMM2 and DIMM3 that do not participate in the REGION1 interleaved system-physical-address range (i.e. the DPA address past offset (b) are also included in the "blk4.0" and "blk5.0" namespaces.
+    3. The portion of DIMM2 and DIMM3 that do yest participate in the REGION1 interleaved system-physical-address range (i.e. the DPA address past offset (b) are also included in the "blk4.0" and "blk5.0" namespaces.
        Note, that this example shows that BLK-aperture namespaces don't need to